LONDON-- Premier Oil has entered into an agreement to back into Chrysaor’s Solan field development west of Shetland.

 Premier’s partner BG Norge has tendered for facilities for use on the Bream field.
 Responses are expected by the end of July, and concept selection is planned for early September.

-Premier aiming to partner Chrysaor in Solan
+Premier aims to partner Chrysaor in Solan

 Premier Oil has entered into an agreement to back into Chrysaor’s Solan field development west of Shetland.